averbraeck/dsol/docs/1-getting-started/example-event.md

 A few explanations:

 - The `Model` class has a queue called `queue` (see #4), a server capacity called `capacity` (default 1), and a number of entities being processed by the server at this moment called `busy` (0 or 1 in the default situation).
-- The method `simulator.getSimulatorTime()` that is used a few times returns the current time of the simulator.
+- The method `simulator.getSimulatorTime()` returns the current time of the simulator.
 - There is a statistic called `persistentQueueLength` (see #5) that keeps the statistics for the queue length.
 Every time an entity enters the queue or leaves the queue, the statistic is updated.
+- There is a statistic called `tallyTimeInQueue` (see #5) that keeps the statistics for the time the entities spent in the queue.
+Every time an entity leaves the queue, the statistic is updated.
+When there is **no** waiting time in the queue, we have to explicitly register this as a zero waiting time.
 - The last line re-schedules the `generate()` method.
 It indicates that we should schedule after a relative duration (`scheduleEventRel`) and not at an absolute point in time.
 The interarrival time is drawn from a distribution object (see #6) called `interarrivalTime`.
 The last three arguments indicate the object instance on which the method will eventually be scheduled (`this`), the name of the method (`generate`) and the arguments to pass to the method (`null`), so no arguments.

 !!!
 Note